foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 We have also developed a tool, the `SE05x Object Import Application`_.
-This tool interfaces with the TEE and gains access to the SE05x to import keys *and* certificates as well as listing and removing objects from the secure element non-volatile memory.
+This tool interfaces with the TEE and gains access to the SE05x to import keys *and* certificates, as well as listing and removing objects from the secure element non-volatile memory.

 The *certificates* are retrieved in DER format using the APDU interface